KelliExMachina/infectious/README.md

 ## Recommendations
 	- What actions should someone facing the problem / biz context you're investigating do, on the basis of your analysis?
+    Post college age, state with high GDP (CA, NY, TX),

 ## Data-Sources